Elva Anderson, PhD,

 Creativity: The Creative Process

-What are the benefits of Creative Arts Therapy?
+What are the Benefits of Expressive Arts Therapy?

 • builds self-worth,